California Two Week Notice Law – Explained

 Giving adequate notice can protect your work record and employment options.

-Even If Less Is Required, Giving Two Weeks’ Notice Is Often Ideal
+Is a Two Week Notice Required?
+Maybe but, Giving Two Weeks’ Is Often Ideal

 Although the law doesn’t require you to give your at-will employer two weeks’ notice before you leave, giving this amount of notice is pretty standard practice.